 Property damage and maintenance

 Some things are not so clear-cut so it helps to get as much information as possible.
-The Tenants Union of Victoria provides fact sheets covering everything from sub-letting to repairs to breaking a lease.
+Tenants Victoria provides information covering everything from sub-letting to repairs to breaking a lease.

 If you believe you have been refused accommodation or treated unfairly by your landlord or real estate agent because of your age, race, religion, sex, marital status, impairment, sexual preference, political beliefs, or because you have children, this could be discrimination.

 The law protects you against these kinds of discrimination.
-Find out more and what you can about it on our Discrimination & harassment page.
+Find out more and what you can about it on our Discrimination and harassment page.

 When resolving a problem, talk things out with your landlord or estate agent and reach an agreement about what action will be taken.
 Preferably, this agreement will be in writing and signed by you and the landlord or agent.

 If you want to exercise your rights under the law, you usually need to give written notice outlining the issue, what you want done and when you want it done by.
 There are a number of standard forms that you can use to give notice on different issues.
-Contact your local tenant advisory service through the Tenant's Union of Victoria for help.
+Contact Tenants Victoria for help.

-This free app has heaps of advice for renters, including email templates for requests like repairs to the property that can help smooth communication between renters and landlords/property managers.
+This free app has heaps of advice for renters, including email templates for requests like repairs to the property that can help smooth communication between renters and landlords or property managers.